 NCI and NIH Mitochondria Interest Group Seminar: Johns Hopkins' Pedersen Addresses Role of Mitochondria in Cancer

 Pressing Need to Use Caloric Restriction and Adjunctive Agents with Efficacy but Minimum Adverse Effects

 The National Cancer Institute 60 Human Cell Lines Screening

 National Cancer Institute 60 human cancer cell lines screening with 3 Bromo Pyruvate.
 May 18 2015 shows promise in human cancer cell deaths using this metabolic agent.

-The use of 3 Bromo Pyruvate, 2-Deoxyglucose, Dichloroacetate are among the few of the interesting molecules which may inhibit glycolysis and mitochondrial functions, which may be an important class of chemicals which may enhance the effects of CR caloric restriction as a more complete the metabolic approach to cancer eradication.
+The use of 3 Bromo Pyruvate, 2-Deoxyglucose, Dichloroacetate are among the few of the interesting molecules which may inhibit glycolysis and mitochondrial functions, which may be an important class of chemicals which may enhance the effects of CRONK "Caloric Restriction Optimal Nutrition Ketosis" as a more complete the metabolic approach to cancer eradication.